Calculates a standard 1/8" (3mm) clearance

-Decide on your prefered unit of measurement, for both entering picture dimensions and marking cut lengths, and select it here.
+Decide on your prefered unit of measurement, inch or mm, for entering picture dimensions and marking cut lengths.

-(c) Mat with top-bottom/left-right pairs: Achieve a professional finish by slightly altering the width of the borders.
-The dimensions shown left are for the framed painting at the top of this page.
-It's only half an inch wider top and bottom, but makes all the difference when hung on a wall.
-Alternatively, you can use this mat style to exagerate the width of panoramic photographs.
+(c) Paired Mat with different top-bottom/left-right pairs: Achieve a professional finish by slightly altering the width of the borders.
+Half an inch wider for one pair can make all the difference when hung on a wall.

 To use metal U-channel molding:

 Measure the thickness of the metal (usually about 2mm, 1/16 inch) - and enter this size to calculate the cut lengths.

 †You cannot alter this measurement without choosing a different molding for your frame.

 When you have entered sufficient measurements for a calculation to be made, the relevant cut list will be displayed on screen.
 Mat, Glass and Back Board size appear below Mat width measurements, and a dimensional graphic for frame molding length appears below the Molding Width measurement.
 For rectangle frames cut two lengths at each measurement.
 For square frames cut four lengths at the indicated length.